bloshchytska/ScandiToKnow-TFLite-TensorFlow/README.md

 Art and Multimedia Project at LMU Munich

 ## Overview
+This repo contains code of the <a href="https://codelabs.developers.google.com/codelabs/tensorflow-for-poets-2">TensorFlow for poets 2</a> series of codelabs.
 The first-test version of the ScandiToKnow project is <a href="https://github.com/bloshchytska/ScandiToKnow">here</a>.

 ### Goal